Revisiting and Expanding the IPv6 Periphery: Global-Scale Measurement and Security Analysis: Introduction

-\textbf{Our Paper.} We aim to provide a comprehensive assessment of the global security landscape of IPv6 network peripheries, with a focus on comparison with the past four years.
-We first introduce our measurement methodology, experimental design, and toolchain (Section~\ref{sec:overview}), and then perform large-scale scanning and analysis to quantify the growth and geographic distribution of IPv6 network periphery devices (Section~\ref{sec:PeripheryDeviceDiscovery}), identify service exposures (Section~\ref{sec:IPv6Service}), routing loop attack (Section~\ref{sec:RoutingLoop}), and new risks introduced by local deployment of LLMs (Section~\ref{sec:Unauthorizedaccess}).
+\textbf{Our Paper.} We provide a global security assessment of IPv6 network peripheries with a focus on changes over the past four years.
+We first introduce our measurement methodology, experimental design, and toolchain (Section~\ref{sec:overview}), and then perform large-scale scanning to quantify the growth and geographic distribution of IPv6 network periphery devices (Section~\ref{sec:PeripheryDeviceDiscovery}), analyze service exposure and an LLM deployment-tool case study (Section~\ref{sec:IPv6Service}), and revisit routing-loop vulnerabilities (Section~\ref{sec:RoutingLoop}).

-In order to evaluate the landscape of IPv6 network periphery exposure, we adopt a two-stage measurement strategy.
-In the first stage, we generate target addresses within selected prefixes using randomized probing techniques optimized for sparsely populated IPv6 space.
-In the second stage, we capture and analyze responses from active hosts to identify periphery devices, characterize exposed services, and detect potential vulnerabilities such as open administrative interfaces and routing anomalies.
-We leverage high-performance scanning tools (e.g., XMap and ZGrab2) to ensure scalability and protocol-level granularity in our measurements (Section~\ref{sec:overview}).
+To evaluate IPv6 network periphery exposure, we adopt a two-stage measurement strategy.
+First, we generate target addresses within selected prefixes using randomized probing techniques optimized for sparse IPv6 space.
+Second, we capture and analyze responses from active hosts to identify periphery devices, characterize exposed services, and detect routing anomalies.
+We use high-performance tools such as XMap and ZGrab2 to ensure scalable and protocol-level measurements (Section~\ref{sec:overview}).

-To identify IPv6 network periphery devices at a global scale, we design and execute a comprehensive measurement campaign across diverse geographical and topological regions.
-Guided by our Response-Guided Prefix Selection (RGPS) strategy, our scanning covers high-value IPv6 prefixes selected from BGP-announced address space across 73 regions.
-These prefixes are operated by 164 major ISPs and span all five RIRs, ensuring balanced regional representation.
-Through this methodology, we identify 281.9M IPv6 network periphery devices in total and characterize their highly uneven global distribution.
-For direct comparison with prior work, we further revisit the 15 original ISP blocks in India, China, and America studied in 2021~\cite{li2021fast}.
-Across these blocks, the number of discovered devices rises from 52.6M to 244.8M, revealing both the substantial expansion of IPv6 deployment and its strong concentration in a limited number of large access networks (Section~\ref{sec:PeripheryDeviceDiscovery}).
+To identify IPv6 network periphery devices at a global scale, we conduct a measurement campaign across diverse geographical and topological regions.
+Guided by Response-Guided Prefix Selection (RGPS), our scanning covers high-value IPv6 prefixes selected from BGP-announced space across 73 regions.
+These prefixes are operated by 164 major ISPs and span all five RIRs.
+Through this methodology, we identify 281.9M IPv6 network periphery devices and reveal their highly uneven global distribution.
+For comparison, we revisit the 15 original ISP blocks in India, China, and America studied in 2021~\cite{li2021fast}, where discovered devices increase from 52.6M to 244.8M (Section~\ref{sec:PeripheryDeviceDiscovery}).